 This means you will need to look for a template store to buy a standard template that corresponds to your design vision better.
 Or order a fully custom template to create the email you wanted.

 Another functionality factor to consider is your ESP’s support for custom HTML.
 Not every platform offers a visual editor for custom templates.
 Some platforms support HTML paste only.
 Make sure your ESP has the right type of email editor.
 But for now, this might mean that you will have limited opportunities to edit your designs.
+Obviously you can use an external responsive email template builder, if your own email platform doesn’t live up to the task.

 Personalization and brand recognition